 - Release date: March 26, 2018

-- Topics: Cars and Trucks, Adventures, Horses and Farm Animals, Misfits and Underdogs, Wild Animals
+- Topics: Cars and Trucks, Adventures, Horses and Farm Animals, Wild Animals

 - ESRB rating: M for Blood and Gore, Intense Violence, Sexual Themes, Strong Language, Use of Drugs and Alcohol

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.